calypso-science/Toto/docs/index.rst

 It includes all the functions developed over the years to realized ocean timeseries statistics, extreme analysis and data representation.
 TOTO extends panda’s `DataFrame`_ with methods to manipulate, filter and calculate various ocean science statistics.

+TOTO fuctions can be used a standalone function.
+If the user prefers to use the function in a GUI, `TOTOVIEW`_should be installed.

 .. toctree::
    :maxdepth: 2